 A Czech goalkeeper whose journeyman club career across Europe culminated in a prestigious coaching role at one of football's powerhouse academies.

-Jaroslav Drobný's path was one of resilience and continental travel.
-The goalkeeper left his native Czech Republic early, forging a solid career primarily in Germany's Bundesliga.
-He provided stability between the posts for clubs like Hertha BSC and Hamburger SV, known for his shot-stopping reflexes and command of the penalty area.
-His career also included spells in England with Fulham and Portugal with Sporting CP, making him a well-traveled veteran of European football.
-After retiring, Drobný smoothly transitioned into coaching, focusing on the specialized art of goalkeeping.
+Jaroslav Drobný played goalkeeper for clubs including Hertha BSC, Hamburger SV, Fulham, and Sporting CP across Germany, England, and Portugal.
+He left his native Czech Republic early, forging a solid career in the Bundesliga where he provided stability between the posts with shot-stopping reflexes and command of the penalty area.
+After retiring, Drobný transitioned into coaching, focusing on the specialized art of goalkeeping.
 His expertise landed him at Bayern Munich, where he now helps develop future talents for the club's reserve team, passing on lessons from a long and varied professional life.

 1965–1980